 It shall be possible to view recorded video tagged to an access or video event by quick linking from the message desktop.

-The SMS shall be capable of connecting by default 128 American Dynamics, Intevo Advanced, Intevo Compact, Exacq or Exacq DVR/NVR with no additional options needed.
+The SMS shall be capable of connecting by default 128 American Dynamics, INTEVO Advanced, INTEVO Compact, Exacq or Exacq DVR/NVR with no additional options needed.

-The SMS shall allow increasing the number of American Dynamic DVR/NVR, Intevo Advanced, Intevo Compact, Exacq or Exacq in groups of 128 by the use of option codes.
+The SMS shall allow increasing the number of American Dynamic DVR/NVR, INTEVO Advanced, INTEVO Compact, Exacq or Exacq in groups of 128 by the use of option codes.
 The SMS shall support unlimited connections.

 The SMS shall allow for installation of remote modular video managers.
 The remote video managers shall be available only after the first 128 connections have been reached.